ed-george/TCGenius/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Please describe the feature/solution to a problem you would like to see** A clear and concise description of what the feature is.
+**Please describe the feature/solution you would like to see** A clear and concise description of what the feature is and what it achieves.

-**Describe a solution you'd like**
+**Describe how the solution should work**
-A clear and concise description of what you want to happen and how such feature would ideally work.
+A clear and concise description of how such feature would ideally work.

 **Describe any alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.